azurechen1203/vicon_ROS2/README.md

 # Vicon ROS2

-**vicon-ROS2** is a ROS 2 package, written in C++, that retrieves data from Vicon software and publishes it on ROS 2 topics.
+**vicon_receiver** is a ROS 2 package, written in C++, that retrieves data from Vicon software and publishes it on ROS 2 topics.
 The code is partly derived from a mixture of [ROS2Vicon](https://github.com/aheuillet/Vicon-ROS2), [Vicon bridge](https://github.com/ethz-asl/vicon_bridge) and [ros2-vicon-receiver](https://github.com/OPT4SMART/ros2-vicon-receiver)

 This is NOT an official ROS 2 package and is not supported.
 The package has been successfully tested with ROS 2 Humble on the operating systems Ubuntu 22.04.